 Saybrook University offers nine exciting certificate programs through our School of Psychology and Interdisciplinary Inquiry.
 Our certificate programs offer a variety of topics relevant in today's world.
 From existential psychology, to integrative healthcare, the School of PII certificates offer you the humanistic education you desire in a convenient certificate program you need.
 These certificates are available to degree and non-degree students alike.
 For degree students in any of the schools, their completion will require additional credits beyond that required for the degree.
 For additional detail, review each of our certificates below.
 Or fill out the request form on the right for more information.

 - Building a Sustainable World (offered in collaboration with the School of Organizational Leadership and Transformation)

 - Community Health and Development

 - Foundations in Existential-Humanistic Practice (offered in collaboration with the School of Clinical Psychology)

 - Peace and Conflict Resolution

 Students may decide to pursue more than one certificate.
 In addition, if a certificate offered within a Specialization is completed at the master’s degree level, a Specialization designation (i.e., Consciousness, Spirituality, & Integrative Health; Creativity Studies; Existential, Humanistic, & Transpersonal Psychology; or Transformative Social Change) requires completion of an additional 3 credits of study.
 For doctoral students, such a Specialization designation will require the completion of an additional 6 credits of study in the doctoral program.

 For most 16-credit Certificates, you must complete four 3-credit certificate courses, one 3-credit practicum course, and a 1-credit integrative paper that ties course study and research together.
 If allowed, Saybrook students may transfer credits earned through a Certificate towards their degree program.

-Email Admissions or contact your faculty advisor to see about completing a certificate as part of, or in addition to, your degree.
+Email Admissions or contact your faculty adviser to see about completing a certificate as part of, or in addition to, your degree.